 Tom Hiddleston is such a versatile actor that he can fit into almost any role with seamless precision and pull off a magnificent performance every single time.
 Of course, now that the actor has earned international recognition for his performance as Loki in the Marvel Cinematic Universe, the actor solidified his performing skills with the help of his background of extensive theater work.
 When Hiddleston announced that he was stepping into the world of television, it generated quite a buzz and anticipation among his fans.

-The series in question is BBC One’s ‘The Night Manager’, which is based on a novel of the same name by eminent novelist John le Carre.
-Hiddleston plays the character of Johnathan Pine, a former soldier has been working as a night manager in a luxurious hotel.
-When Pine is contacted by an intelligence officer to take on a case of international espionage, his life turns upside down.
-Pine needs to use all the skills he had learnt during his years of service in the military to have a chance of successfully completing the mission.
+The series in question is BBC One’s ‘The Night Manager,’ which is based on a novel of the same name by eminent novelist John le Carre.
+Hiddleston plays the character of Johnathan Pine, a former soldier who has been working as a night manager in a luxurious hotel.
+When an intelligence officer contacts Pine to take on a case of international espionage, his life turns upside down.
+Pine needs to use all the skills he had learned during his years of service in the military to have a chance of successfully completing the mission.

 5. A Perfect Spy (1987)